TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 To accomplish the source code testing, you will want to have a setup similar to the developer.
 You will need a testing environment on your machine with the Android SDK and an IDE installed.
 It is also recommended to have access either to a physical device or an emulator, so you can debug the app.

 During **Black box testing** you will not have access to the source code in its original form.
-Usually, you will have the application package in hand (in Android .apk format<sup>[17]</sup>), which can be installed on an Android device or reverse engineered with the goal to retrieve parts of the source code.
+Usually, you will have the application package in hand (in [Android .apk format](https://en.wikipedia.org/wiki/Android_application_package "Android application package")), which can be installed on an Android device or reverse engineered with the goal to retrieve parts of the source code.

 An easy way on the CLI to retrieve the source code of an APK is through `apkx`, which also packages `dex2jar` and CFR and automates the extracting, conversion and decompilation steps.
 Install it as follows: